programminghistorian/jekyll/lessons/introduction-and-installation.md

 make another backup of the Zotero database and of any programs that you’ve written that day.
 You should back up your whole computer at least weekly, and preferably more frequently.
-It is also a good idea to make off-site backups of your work, so that you don’t lose everything if something happens to your computer or to your home or office.
+It is also a good idea to make off-site backups of your work, so that you don't lose everything if something happens to your computer or to your home or office.
 Sites like [Jungle Disk][] and [Dropbox][] provide easy-to-use and relatively inexpensive online backup options.